hanabi/hanabi.github.io/Reference.md

 * Sometimes, you will have narrowed down your *Elimination Notes* to one specific card.
 Thus, even though the card has no positive clues on it, you know the exact identity of the card.
 * If the card in question is on your chop **and** the card is not yet playable **and** you need to discard, you should obviously not discard the important elimination card.
 You should instead self-chop move and discard the next thing.

+### Play Elimination

+* When you discard something important, that triggers the writing of *Elimination Notes* on your own hand.
+This is *Discard Elimination* and is described above.
+But there are other ways that *Elimination Notes* are triggered.
+* When another player plays a clued card in their hand that they should not have known was playable yet, it implies that they saw the other possibilities in someone else's hand.
+Thus, this should trigger you to write *Elimination Notes* on your hand.
+(Specifically, *Play Elimination* notes, as opposed to *Discard Elimination Notes*.)
+* *Play Elimination* is contextual and does not always apply.
+For example, a player might play a card because it is not being touched in someone else's hand, meaning that the other cards inside of the superposition do not have to exist.

+### Double Discard Elimination

+* When a player who is in a *Double Discard* situation discards anyway with an obvious clue to give (such as an off-chop 5), it implies that they **see** the other copy of the card, and were not *Double Discarding* at all.
+* Thus, when this occurs, you should write *Elimination Notes* on your entire hand for that card.

 ### The Elimination Finesse

 * Normally, if a player is *Finessed*, they are supposed to play their *Finesse Position* card.
 However, if the player has two or more *Elimination Notes* in their hand for the specific *Finessed* card, then they know that it cannot be on *Finesse Position*.